komitoff/Softuni-Programming-Fundamentals/README.md

 # Softuni-Programming-Fundamentals

-adding just a simple change to make a conflict.
+#adding just a simple change to make a conflict.

+Conflict merged